 She has just written the UK/AUS co-production short film IT’S ME for producer Lee Magiday (The Lobster, The Favourite) and director Helen Randag to shoot in 2019.

-Her original feature film screenplay SERPENTINE (Nicholl Semi-finalist 2016) has been optioned by producer Cybill Lui and is in development in the US, to shoot in October 2018.
+Her original feature film screenplay SERPENTINE (Nicholl Semi-finalist 2016) has been optioned by producer Cybill Lui and is in development in the US.

 For TV, Anya is currently developing a 10 x 30 episode dramedy series for Made Up Stories (producers Jodi Matterson and Bruna Papandrea) and was one of the successful writing teams selected by Screen NSW and the ABC to develop her 1 hour “Cli-fi” anthology episode – LOOK FOR THE HELPERS.

 In 2016 she was selected by The Weinstein Company and won the highly competitive inaugural Lexus Australia Short Film Fellowships to write and direct a new short film, HOW THE LIGHT GETS IN, which premiered at the Sydney Film Festival in 2017 and has also now screened in NZ, Montreal and several other countries.

 Anya’s other films have screened in competition at Flickerfest, Palm Springs International Shorts Fest, Rhode Island Film Festival, Seattle International Film Festival and the Tropfest shortlist among others.